MichaelAHood/readmissions-risk-scorer/README.md

 SELECT
     CASE
-        WHEN ADMISSION_TYPE LIKE 'NEWBORN' THEN 0.0
-        WHEN ADMISSION_TYPE LIKE 'EMERGENCY' THEN 1.0
+        WHEN ADMISSION_TYPE LIKE 'EMERGENCY' THEN 0.0
-        WHEN ADMISSION_TYPE LIKE 'URGENT' THEN 2.0
+        WHEN ADMISSION_TYPE LIKE 'URGENT' THEN 1.0
-        ELSE 3.0
+        ELSE 2.0
         END as admission_type,
     CASE
         WHEN INSURANCE LIKE 'Private' THEN 0.0